maratai/craftery/fiber_arts/weaving_drafts_masterlist.md

 Master list of weaving drafts in books, PDFs, etc. I own.
 I've **bolded** ones of particular interest *to me*.

+**Nota bene:** I have 2-, 4-, 6-, and 8-harness looms so anything calling for more harnesses is strictly theoretical for me!

 # The Ashford Book of Weaving Patterns from Four to Eight Shafts

 ## Four-Shaft Patterns